plausible/website/_posts/2020-06-02-building-plausible-may-2020-recap.md

 Here are my priorities for the next month:

-* Consolidate our hosting to Digital Ocean's Frankfurt data center
+* Consolidate our hosting to Frankfurt data center
 * Release alpha version of self-hosted Plausible
 * Deliver at least one new feature for the dashboard (ideally more)